-CO1: Enhance the knowledge of application of computers in designing.
+CO1: Identify the application of computers in designing.CO2: Understand the hardware in a CAD/CAM system.

-CO2: Know about the hardware.

 CO3: Designing and analysis ability in field of modeling the parts.

 CO4: Understand the knowledge related to the use of computers in manufacturing.